 The Minnesota Spine Institute staff works together to bring each patient a personalized experience in a way that leads to less pain, faster recovery times, and better outcomes.

-From first contact through surgery and recovery, you can expect excellent health services, highly coordinated care and follow up.
+From initial consultation all the way to recovery, you can expect excellent health services, highly coordinated care, and personalized follow up.